NAFTA was a watershed in globalization in that it was the

 not much will change for most Americans.

 WHAT CAN BE DONE TO IMPROVE THE WELL BEING OF THE AVERAGE

 THE LIBERALS WANTED HEALTH CARE AND THAT DIDN'T FLY.
 ANTONW@IX.NETCOM.COM

 to form a block to force Chinese

-speeding up Obama's attempt to control WTO
+speeding up Obama's attempt to control WTO by using

 unilateral reciprocal tariffs system to stop those skirting WTO